Capabilities

 5 axis milling addresses this problem.
 This adds two rotational axes to the three linear axes.
 Machine designs vary, but typically a 5-axis milling machine adds A and B axes.
 These provide rotation around the X and Y axes.
 Other machines add B and C rotational axes, (rotation around the Y and Z axes), and there are probably some somewhere with A and C axes.

-What is the Advantage 5 Axis Milling?
+What is the Advantage of 5-Axis Milling?

 The big advantage of 5-axis milling machines is that the cutting tool can reach five faces of a prismatic part.
 (The part is mounted on the sixth face.)
 Many 5-axis machines provide what’s called, “5-axis positional machining.”
 This means the axis rotates to a fixed position, and then the cutter starts removing metal.
 This is useful for applying chamfers or cutting grooves and dovetails, but it’s not full 5-axis machining.